 The problem with living in two countries is that the climate between the two homes may be very different.
 Whilst the weather in Switzerland is warm and sunny in England it’s cold and dreary.
 It’s gray.
 I was hoping that the weather in Switzerland would break the day I flew back to London so that the transition would not feel as bad but it backfired.
 What I had wanted is a cooler rainy day that would be enough to make me indifferent to the trip.
 This backfired as severe storms delayed quite a few of the flights.

 It’s amusing to watch people as they wait to travel.
-Young children are tired, falling asleep whilst others re complaining about the delay.
+Young children are tired, falling asleep whilst others are complaining about the delay.
 Yet more got up and stood for over fourty minutes queuing for a plane that had not even arrived in the gate yet.
 I was living in luxury though.
-Two mobile phones, a charged iphone and my macbook pro with over 4hrs of battery life.
-I twittered jockingly that it’s a 40 minute delay with four hours of entertainment.
+Two mobile phones, a charged iPhone, and my MacBook pro with over 4hrs of battery life.
+I twittered jokingly that it’s a 40-minute delay with four hours of entertainment.

-Aboard the plane I started to wonder something.
-Is it worse to be stuck with children who can talk or babies that cry.
-I think talking children are worse.
+Aboard the plane, I started to wonder something.
+Is it worse to be stuck with children who can talk or babies that cry?
+I think that talking children are worse.
 Some of them are not very articulate and others play with words and songs.
 It wasn’t that bad luckily.

-Now it’s back to the London life and getting on with my career.
+Now it’s back to London life and getting on with my career.